-Anybody with a Formosa 47 please contact baggywrinkleATsuperonline.com if they can give the propeler size and pitch I would be extremely grateful.
+Anybody with a Formosa 47 please contact baggywrinkleATsuperonline.com if they can give the propeller size and pitch I would be extremely grateful.
 Many thanks Martin

 Hello, I'm looking for PENFRIENDS who deal with sailing.
 My name is Lea and I am 24 y.o. biology student from Estonia.
 E-mail tullusATut.ee

-Looking for info from a yacht "MOBY DICK" build in ukraine moorde i Larnaca marina berth b9 Anny info or story aboud her is welkom tanks johan email jdl1ATvillage.uunet.be
+Looking for info from a yacht "MOBY DICK" build in Ukraine moored i Larnaca marina berth b9 Anny info or story about her is welcome tanks johan email jdl1ATvillage.uunet.be

 HI MALCOLM FROM ENGLAND MADE CONTACT WITH A MAN FROM CYPRUS POSS CALLED GEORGE.
 LOST EMAIL ADDRESS CAN YOU CONTACT ME ON MMIL90ATAOL.COM

-Advanced coastal navigation course (free and online) http://www.sailingissues.com/courses/navigationcourse0.html
+Advanced coastal navigation course (free and online) sailingissues.com/courses/navigationcourse0.html

 I came into the Sheraton Marina in the fall of 1987, aboard "Tuiga", the 15 meter class sloop of the late Bernard Remeyse, left for Gocek in the spring aboard the late Joe Burke's ketch"Mermin".
 I was friends with many unforgettable yachties, and have lost track of them all.
 Now arrives the latest edition of "Practical Sailor", and there on the cover is "Sunshine", Ian and Theresa's steel ketch, somewhere in Cyprus last month.
 I'd love to hear from them, and any of the old gang who catches sight of this and remembers the yank artist/shish-kabober of Monagroulli.
 David Rohn rohnATsover.net